raspberrypilearning/3D-scene/en/step_6.md

 --- /collapse ---

-Or you may just want to use sounds that happen at regular intervals.
+You may want to play sounds at regular intervals.

 --- collapse ---